terminusdb/terminusdb-blog/_posts/2020-12-02-boxes-and-stars-modelling-relationships-in-rdf-graphs.md

 <john --employs-->joe> --from--> 1/2/2020``<john --employs-->joe> --salary--> 30000
 ```

-These _star properties_ are considered to be properties of the specific `john --employs-->joe` edge, providing scoping, qualifiers and other types of relationship properties on top of the basic RDF labelled edges.
+These *star properties* are considered to be properties of the specific `john --employs-->joe` edge, providing scoping, qualifiers and other types of relationship properties on top of the basic RDF labelled edges.

-##Boxes - Reified Relationships
+### Boxes - Reified Relationships

 The second approach is quite different and builds on top of RDF rather than changing it.
-In this approach, we model the relationship itself as a thing with its own properties including properties wich link the relationship thing to the things being related.
-This approach is formally known as _reification_ but informally known as _boxing_ - we create an object as a box around the relationship properties and add the qualifier properties to the box.
+In this approach, we model the relationship itself as a thing with its own properties including properties which link the relationship thing to the things being related.
+This approach is formally known as *reification* but informally known as *boxing* - we create an object as a box around the relationship properties and add the qualifier properties to the box.
 For example, we might create an object to represent an employment relationship as follows:

 ```
 employment --type--> Employment Relationship